camoo/wp-camoo-cdn/readme.txt

 = How can I purchase a WordPress Hosting order? =
 All you need is just to [visit our hosting packages](https://www.camoo.hosting/wordpress-hosting).

-= Does the plugin make any remote calls? =
-No !

 == Screenshots ==
 N/A